 Dietary factors: Some of the dietary factors that can increase the risk of prostrate cancer include:

-• Saturated animal fat: A high calorie intake of saturated animal fat is often associated with an increased risk of prostate cancer due to increasing testosterone levels.
+1. Saturated animal fat: A high-calorie intake of saturated animal fat is often associated with an increased risk of prostate cancer due to increasing testosterone levels.

-• Meat (red, smoked, and seasoned): High correlation between per capita meat consumption and cancer incidence and mortality has been found.
+2. Meat (red, smoked, and seasoned): A high correlation between per capita meat consumption and cancer incidence and mortality has been found.

-• Calcium, milk and dairy products: Studies have reported that high intake of calcium (above the recommended dietary allowance of ~1000 mg/day) or dairy products are associated with increased risk of developing prostate cancer.
+3. Calcium, Milk and Dairy Products: Studies have reported that a high intake of calcium (above the recommended dietary allowance of ~1000 mg/day) or dairy products is associated with an increased risk of developing prostate cancer.

-• Choline: A positive association is seen between the dietary choline intake or plasma concentration of choline and the risk of prostate cancer.
-The main dietary sources of choline are eggs, beef and chicken liver and wheat germ.
-A study published in American Journal Of Clinical Nutrition found that men with the highest choline intake (~500 mg/day) had a 70 % increased risk of lethal prostate cancer compared with men with the lowest intake (~300 mg/day).
+4. Choline: A positive association is seen between the dietary choline intake or plasma concentration of choline and the risk of prostate cancer.
+The main dietary sources of choline are eggs, beef, chicken liver and wheat germ.

 Chemical exposure: